A One-Dimensional Discrete Boltzmann Method for Multidimensional Compressible Flows: Numerical validation

 \subsection{Lax shock tube}

 We next consider another 1D Riemann problem, the Lax shock tube, with the initial states given by

 All other conditions are the same as those used in the Sod shock tube problem.
-Figures \ref{Fig04} (a)-(d) compare the DBM results with the exact Riemann solutions for density, pressure, temperature, and velocity at $t=0.15$, showing excellent agreement.
+Figures \ref{Fig04} (a)-(d) compare the DBM results with the Riemann solutions for density, pressure, velocity, and temperature at $t=0.15$, showing excellent agreement.
 In the rarefaction region, the density, pressure, and temperature decrease smoothly from left to right, while the velocity increases continuously.
+In the vicinity of the material interface, the density and temperature exhibit opposite variations, whereas the pressure and flow velocity remain constant.
 Meanwhile, all variables exhibit sharp jumps across the shock front which travels rightwards with a supersonic speed.